emmanuelchauvin/french-albert/README.md

 ### 1. Classifier

-We trained our own Dataset (Insurance claims associated with contract type) and improve the result of 2% compare to BERT.
+We trained our own Dataset (Insurance claims associated with contract type) and improved the result of 2% compare to BERT.
 The goal is to find the right contract type according a french sentence who describe the insurance claim.

 Here the overal results:
 1. With FastText the result reached    : 85%
 1. With BERT large the result reached  : 86.5%
 1. With ALBERT base the result reached : 88.5%

 ### 2. "Question Answering" benchmark